RasaHQ/helpdesk-assistant/README.md

 **You have to deactivate after installation due to tensorflow and other libraries requiring it to start working**

+Also note how we are setting 3 exports, these are used in the script to connect to your service now instance.

+`snow_instance` - This is just the instance address, you don't need the leading https.

+`snow_user` - The username of the service account this action code will use to open a incident.

+`snow_pw` - The password of the service account this action code will use to open a incident.

 ```
 export SNOW_INSTANCE=devxxx.service-now.com
 export SNOW_USER=user